Kitware/trame/docs/content/docs/tutorial-example.md

 <a id="imports-id"></a>
 ## Imports

 **First**, we are going to read an example file.
 Thus, we import the `os` module and set the current directory.
-Starting with our Hello Trame cone application, we add
+Starting with our Hello trame cone application, we add

 ```python
 import os